Tarikul0001/Music-Store-SQL-Analysis/README.md

-# Welcome to the Music Store SQL Adventure! 🎶
+# Welcome to the Music Store SQL Analysis! 🎶

 Hey there!
 Thanks for checking out this project.
 It’s a fun collection of SQL queries that dive into a music store database to answer some cool business questions.
 Whether you’re a SQL newbie or a seasoned pro, these queries will help you explore customer habits, top-selling artists, and more.
 Let’s get started!